Face to face, telephone, email, instant messaging or webcam counselling

-Possibly one of the most helpful things that someone who is grieving may want from those around them, is empathy.
-The difference between empathy and sympathy is explored in this short video by Brene Brown:
+It’s a cliche about us all being different, but it’s true.
+This can apply to any of our behaviour, including how we grieve.
+However, possibly one of the most helpful things that anyone who is grieving may want from those around them, is empathy.
+The difference between empathy and sympathy is illustrated in this short video by Brene Brown:

 Many of us find it difficult to talk about death, and to spend time with someone who is bereaved, not knowing quite what to say.
 However, if we are grieving, it is helpful if those around us can understand, or at least accept how we are feeling, even if they don’t feel the same way themselves.

 When we find ourselves grieving, but that our grief is not recognised, accepted, or even allowed by those around us – it is referred to as ‘disenfranchised grief‘.

 We might find that those around us don’t offer to comfort us with a hug or talking to us, or that they may even walk away from us when we start to cry.
 If you try to talk about how you are feeling, or about the being who has died, they may try to change the subject, tune out, or again, walk away.